Allowances and expenses paid to armed forces personnel and deductions from their income

 What deductions can be taken from my armed forces pay?

 In addition to the pay and allowances that service personnel receive there are also deductions taken from their total cash remuneration.
-Normally these deductions are taken from your net pay; net pay is your gross pay plus allowances minus your tax and National Insurance (NIC).
+Normally these deductions are taken from your net pay which means that you are not getting any tax relief on them.
+Net pay is your gross pay plus allowances minus your tax and National Insurance (NIC).
 The main items to consider are accommodation and food but we mention other deductions too.

 The basis on which the armed forces provide you with accommodation and associated services is set out in the Ministry of Defence (MOD) document JSP 464 “Tri Service Accommodation Regulations”.
 Service personnel do not have to pay any tax in respect of the accommodation provided to them as it is job related and therefore exempt from tax.

 You must make a contribution towards the cost of the accommodation.
 Details of these contributions, generally known as charges, are set out in Volume 3 of the MOD document JSP 754 “Tri-Service Regulations for Pay and Charges” that you can access via the Defence Intranet.

 The accommodation charge includes a contribution towards water, sewerage and furniture.
 If you are living in single accommodation the charge will also normally include a contribution towards the cost of fuel and light.
 If you have access to a garage or similar then you may have to pay a charge for this.